-This delicious high protein chicken curry with cauliflower and sweet potatoes is the TOP ABBEY’S KITCHEN RECIPE for a reason and is a favourite gluten free one pot meal.
+This delicious high protein chicken sweet potato curry is the TOP ABBEY’S KITCHEN RECIPE for a reason and is a favourite gluten free one pot meal.
 Cozy, full of flavour, and the perfect meal for the winter.

 I have a total soft spot for curry.
 When I first moved back to Toronto after high school my family found an amazing Indian restaurant near by that became a family staple.
 The butter chicken was irresistible, the daal was so comforting and the naan bread just filled you with warmth.
 So naturally, I wanted to create my own version to enjoy at home!